How do you finish raw edges of fabric by hand?

 There are many ways to finish raw edges without a serger.
 You can use pinking shears, sew the edges with a zigzag stitch, or mock overlock stitches, or you could turn and straight stitch the material.
 You can also go for french seams for the same.

-How do you keep terry cloth from fraying?
+How do I keep my decorative trim from fraying?